Code-Institute-Submissions/ConorDavison-go-lanza/README.md

 * Bootstrap
 * BeFunky used for resizing images used.
 * Upsplash used to source some imagery.
+* Trip Advisor also used fro some images and information.
 * GitHub.
 * Jquery.
 * Weather widgit code sourced from weatherwidgit.io